-So everyone wonders, "Is it worth the money to remodel my home?"
-Overall the answer is "Probably."
-The reason home improvement and remodeling is a $450+ billion industry is because people are finding value in home improvement projects.
+Overall the answer is "probably."
+The reason home improvement and remodeling is a $450+ billion industry is that people are finding value in home improvement projects.

 Your best returns will occur with “curb appeal” improvements.
-These are projects visible on the exterior like doors, siding, painting, windows and siding.
-They often cost less than major remodels on the inside of the home but create curb appeal (and increased sales prices) and as a result create a higher return on investment.
+These are projects visible on the exterior like doors, siding, painting, windows, and siding.
+They often cost less than significant remodels on the inside of the home but create curb appeal (and increased sales prices) and as a result, create a higher return on investment.

 According to Remodeling magazine, the steel entry door replacement project can recoup over 96% of its approximately $1,200 cost.